Mark Joseph Stelzner

 Ph.D., University of Massachusetts

-For the last few years, Mark Stelzner has been working on better understanding income inequality in the United States.
-He has conducted research on the evolution of labor laws during the Gilded Age and over the last forty years, the relationship between labor laws and inequality, the income shares of top earners in the late 1860s, the connection between support for workers and technological change, the evolution of antitrust administration since the 1960s, the link between inequality and politics, the connection between monopsony power and wage discrimination between like workers of different race, ethnicities, and gender groups, and the degree to which Americans have overpaid for private medical care.
-His work has been featured in the Economist, the Nation, the Washington Center for Equitable Growth, the Center for American Progress, and other venues.
+Mark Stelzner’s research is focused on better understanding income inequality in the United States.
+He has explored a number of topics including the evolution of labor laws during the Gilded Age and over the last forty years, the relationship between labor laws and inequality, the income shares of top earners in the late 1860s, the connection between support for workers and technological change, the evolution of antitrust administration since the 1960s, the link between inequality and politics, the connection between monopsony power and wage discrimination for like workers of different race, ethnicities, and gender groups, the degree to which Americans have overpaid for private medical care, and slavery in antebellum America.
+In the recent years, Stelzner has also started research on consumption and happiness.
+His work has been featured in the Economist, the Nation, the Washington Center for Equitable Growth, the Center for American Progress, History, and other venues.

-- Stelzner, M. and Paul, M. (Expected 2020).
+- Stelzner, M. and Paul, M. (2023).
 Monopsony and Collective Action in an Institutional Context.
 Review of Social Economy.

 - Stelzner, M. and Chaturvedi, M. (2020).
 Deregulating Antitrust Policy.
 Cambridge Journal of Economics.